wearebase/base-bash-bosh/README.md

 The export from the FROM server simply runs the `mysqldump` command and does an entire database dump.
 This file is then copied to the TO server you specified.
 The database will then be imported and apply the sql commands from the `POST_IMPORT_DB_COMMAND` item in the `bosh-config` file .
 These commands alter database values to turn the application into a development state from a production state, for example changing email addresses and sandboxing payment gateways.

+**Important note:** Cancelling the script does not stop any processes that are running on the remote.
+You will need to let these finish or kill them manually be logging into the remote server yourself.

 ### Sync Uploads (Wordpress Only)

 Copies upload files from one server to another